Instructions to applicants for completing collaborative applications

 Process for joint UK and Australian applications

-• A Stage 1 application must be made via the NIHR HTA programme using the online application form, outlining the UK & Australian research and the benefits of the joint approach.
-Please insert the UK only research costs in the estimated costs box on page 1 of the application form.
-The full cost of the project as well as the amounts to be allocated for UK & Australian funding should be included in the Research Plan.
+- A Stage 1 application must be made via the NIHR Health Technology Assessment (HTA) Programme using the online application form, outlining the UK and Australian research, and the benefits of the joint approach.
+Please insert the UK-only research costs in the estimated costs box on page 1 of the application form.
+The full cost of the project as well as the amounts to be allocated for UK and Australian funding should be included in the Research Plan.

-• Short listed applicants will subsequently be invited to submit a stage 2 application to the HTA programme.
+- Short-listed applicants will subsequently be invited to submit a stage 2 application to the HTA Programme.
 Please insert the UK costs only into the main body of the application form.
-The full cost of the project as well as the amounts to be requested through UK & Australian funding should be included in the Justification of Costs section.
+The full cost of the project as well as the amounts to be requested through UK and Australian funding should be included in the Justification of Costs section.
 Costs for the Australian component of the research must agree with those submitted to the NHMRC.

-• For Australian collaborations, an Australian clinical trials sponsor is required.
-Refer Section B for further information.
+- For Australian collaborations, an Australian clinical trials sponsor is required.
+Refer to Section B for further information.

 Making an application